communityinclusion/catada.info/pages/state-plan-data.md

            </div>
            <div id="table01legend" class="pt-3">
-             <p>Lead Agencies/Implementing Entities implement their activities in many ways.
-Some implement their activities directly using their own staff and resources, others use subcontractors, and others use combinations of both.
-Remember, the Implementing Entity is considered the Statewide AT Program, not an “other entity.”
-Indicate how your program conducts this activity using the following rules:</p><p>
+            <p>The Lead Agency or Implementing Entity of a grantee can implement AT Act activities in many ways.
+Some implement activities directly using their own staff and resources, others use subcontractors, and others use a combination of both.
+The Implementing Entity is considered the Statewide AT Program, not an &ldquo;other entity.&rdquo;</p>

-            “The Statewide AT Program” means this activity is carried out exclusively by employees of the Lead Agency/Implementing Entity working directly with consumers using Lead Agency/Implementing Entity facilities and resources.
-Regional sites that are staffed by employees of the Lead Agency/Implementing Entity are considered part of the Statewide AT Program.
+            <p><strong>State</strong>: &ldquo;The Statewide AT Program&rdquo; means this activity is carried out exclusively by employees of the Lead Agency/Implementing Entity working directly with consumers using Lead Agency/Implementing Entity facilities and resources.
+Regional sites that are staffed by employees of the Lead Agency/Implementing Entity are considered part of the Statewide AT Program.</p>
-            </p><p>
-            “Other Entities” means the Lead Agency/Implementing Entity does not work directly with consumers using Lead Agency/Implementing Entity facilities and resources and instead uses external organizations only.
+            <p><strong>Other</strong>: &ldquo;Other Entities&rdquo; means the Lead Agency/Implementing Entity does not work directly with consumers using Lead Agency/Implementing Entity facilities and resources and instead uses external organizations only.</p>
-            </p><p>
-            “Both” means the Lead Agency/Implementing Entity carries out the activity using its employees and facilities to work directly with consumers and ALSO uses some subcontracts or other agreements with external organizations whose own employees, facilities, and resources are used to work directly with consumers.</p><p>N/A indicates the activity is not conducted</p><p align="center"><a href="#tableDiv">To top</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;<a id="table02_next" class="tableChanger" href="/state-plan-data.html#table02"> Next table <i class="fas fa-angle-double-right"></i></a></p></div><hr />
+            <p><strong>Both</strong>: &ldquo;Both&rdquo; means the Lead Agency/Implementing Entity carries out the activity using its employees and facilities to work directly with consumers, and uses some subcontracts or other agreements with external organizations whose own employees, facilities, and resources are used to work directly with consumers.</p>
+            <p><strong>NA</strong>: indicates the activity is not conducted.</p><p align="center"><a href="#tableDiv">To top</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;<a id="table02_next" class="tableChanger" href="/state-plan-data.html#table02"> Next table <i class="fas fa-angle-double-right"></i></a></p></div><hr />

         </div>
         <div id="table02container" class="displayToggle">